2011 Summer Universiade: Tickets

 Delegations could obtain complimentary tickets before 23 May.
-As of 24 May, 80 days away from the opening ceremony, the ticket sale was not yet started.
-It was announced that tickets will cost between 30 and 300 RMB.
+As of 24 May, 80 days away from the opening ceremony, the ticket sale has not yet started.
+It was announced that tickets would cost between 30 and 300 RMB.
 In July 2011, tickets went on sale to the general public in several phases.
 Tickets for the opening and closing ceremonies would not be sold to the general public.

 Venues

 Early reports promised the city would build 12 new stadiums and gyms in the Futian, Nanshan and Luohu districts.
-A new International Olympic Centre featuring a 60,000-seat main stadium, a 18,000-seat gym, a 13.4-square-kilometre park and other facilities, also were established in Longgang District.
+A new International Olympic Centre featuring a 60,000-seat main stadium, an 18,000-seat gym, a 13.4-square-kilometre park and other facilities, also was established in Longgang District.
 By the end, 21 new venues and stadiums were successfully completed.

 The 2011 Summer Universiade used 54 stadiums including 29 competition halls and 25 training halls.
 Avant company is the only sports seating facility supplier.

-The universiade including Universiade 2011 Shenzhen Sports Center, Shenzhen Sports Center-natatorium, Shenzhen Stadium, Sports City, Shenzhen Gym, Shenzhen natatorium, Shenzhen Sports Team Training Hall, Longgang International Velodrome, Luohu Gym, Bao’an Sports Center, Nanshan Recreation and Sports Activities Center, Shenzhen University Gym, etc.
+The Universiade including Universiade 2011 Shenzhen Sports Center, Shenzhen Sports Center-natatorium, Shenzhen Stadium, Sports City, Shenzhen Gym, Shenzhen natatorium, Shenzhen Sports Team Training Hall, Longgang International Velodrome, Luohu Gym, Bao'an Sports Center, Nanshan Recreation and Sports Activities Center, Shenzhen University Gym, etc.

-Main gymnasium of Universiade center has an area of 45,000 square meters, 4 layers, allowing more than 18,000 spectators to watch matches.
+The main gymnasium of Universiade Center has an area of 45,000 square meters and 4 layers, allowing more than 18,000 spectators to watch matches.
 Many basketball matches and championships were held here, so it satisfied all standards and specifications of FIBA.
 Stands were constructed around the whole basketball gymnasium.